Hessenberg varieties, intersections of quadrics, and the Springer correspondence: Abstract

 \section{Abstract}

-We continue our study of the Springer correspondence in the case of symmetric spaces initiated in \cite{CVX}.
-In this paper we introduce a certain class of families of Hessenberg varieties and study their monodromy representations in detail in a special case when the Hessenberg varieties can be expressed in terms of complete intersections of quadrics.
+In this paper we introduce a certain class of families of Hessenberg varieties arising from Springer theory for symmetric spaces.
+We study the geometry of those Hessenberg varieties and investigate their monodromy representations in detail using the geometry of complete intersections of quadrics.
 We obtain decompositions of these monodromy representations into irreducibles and compute the Fourier transforms of the IC complexes associated to these irreducible representations.
+The results of the paper refine (part of) the Springer correspondece for the split symmetric pair $(SL(N),SO(N))$ in \cite{CVX2}.